ustun/reactjs-introduction/README.md

 2. Using node.js on the server side and same React components from our client side application, we can build a server-side React application so that we can have isomorphic applications.
-Here, instead of `React.render', we can use 'React.renderToString', which will output the components view as an HTML string, which we serve to the user.
+Here, instead of `React.render`, we can use `React.renderToString`, which will output the components view as an HTML string, which we serve to the user.
 Using isomorphic techniques, we can get SEO benefits and faster initial page loads.